drhelius/terraform-azure-demo/README.md

-# terraform-azure-bootcamp
+# terraform-azure-demo
-Demo for Terraform session at the Global Azure Bootcamp 2017
+Terraform demo for Azure